Inist-CNRS/lodex-v1/README.md

 - in command line arguments,
 - in variables prefixed with `lodex`,
 - via an option `--config file`, then from that file.

+Or you can put your settings in a JSON file besides your data repository.

+For example, if you run `lodex /path/to/repository`, the file will be `/path/to/repository.json`.

+Wherever the settings file is, it is a JSON file.

+## parameters

+- `connectionURI`: URI to connect to mongoDB (by default: `mongodb://localhost:27017/lodex`)
+- `port`: the port the web application will listen (default: `3000`)
+- `title`: title of the application (default: `Change title`)
+- `description`: description for the application (default: `Change description`)
+- `strategies`: TODO
+- ...

 ## Use